 Subhas Chandra Bose is a celebrated public figure in India even after more than seventy years of his alleged death.
 He remained a youth icon in India and a symbol of patriotism and valour.
 His birth date is celebrated as Subhas Chandra Bose Jayanti all over India.
 This day is considered a government holiday in states like West Bengal, Tripura, Jharkhand, and Assam.
 The central government announced that from 2021, his birthday would be Parakram Divas.

 Subhas Chandra Bose was born in 1897 to Janakinath Bose and Pravabati Devi.
+Netaji Subhas Chandra Bose Birthplace Cuttack, Odisha, proudly claims to be the birthplace of Netaji Subhas Chandra Bose.
+A visit to this historic city offers a glimpse into the early life of one of India's most revered leaders.
 His father was an advocate by profession.
 From an early age, Subhas was patriotic, and many stories and accounts showcase his patriotic side from an early age.
 After completing his schooling, he went on to pursue a career as a civil servant.
 However, his patriotic side didn’t agree with him serving the British government, so he resigned from his post and joined the Indian national movement.